Codeland473/Multiplayer-Minesweeper/docs/net-spec.md

 | 4        | Int    | Sender ID                           |
 | Variable | String | Team name                           |

+### Ending The game

+When players are ready to move onto the next game or exit to lobby, one should send an empty message with ID 12 to the server.
+The server will then relay a similar message to all the players, this should clear the board and team progresses, as if the game hadn't started yet.

 ## Exclusive Messages (Client -> Server)

 ### Joining